Delta Paid A Family To Give Up Their Seats

 Begley Bloom told the magazine that she took American Express gift cards as her compensation, forgoing airfare vouchers and other gift card options, since AmEx gift cards are more widely accepted.
 Vouchers expire, she added, and gift cards are only redeemable at one specific place.
 For anyone looking for more tips, Begley Bloom says that she always asked for the most compensation possible for her situation (it can vary) and to make sure that she had a confirmed flight and seat for her rescheduled trip.
 No standby and no second chance of rescheduling.

-Walking away with nearly £9,000 seems like a pretty sweet deal, even with a two-day airport stay.
+Walking away with $11,000 seems like a pretty sweet deal, even with a two-day airport stay.
 It's certainly better than what happened on a United Airlines flight, where officers dragged a man from his seat after he refused to get off an overbooked flight in Chicago.
-United offered passengers £640 if they took a flight the next day, but nobody took up the offer.
+United offered passengers $800 if they took a flight the next day, but nobody took up the offer.

 Advertisement